basbaccarne/datasciencecoursera/README.md

-# datasciencecoursera
+# This is the repo "datasciencecoursera"
-Repo for the Datascience course on Coursera
+A repo for the Datascience course on Coursera